 This image could actually take you to a lot of places, but for the purpose of this post & exemplification of my imagination I bring you….
 FLORAL!
 Oh yes, floral.
 I absolutely love floral bridesmaid dresses!
 Soft floral, small flower pattern would be absolutely stunning!
 Creamy dreamy peonies would play up perfectly to the soft milky whites for bouquets.
 How adorable would mix matched muted plates in a variety of soft colors be for dinner?!
 Any bride loving the idea of a rainbow wedding, but finding it not quite chic enough for them, should really consider this as an option.

-Well I hope I gave you some great things to think about concerning the colors of your wedding!
+I hope I gave you some great things to think about concerning the colors of your wedding!
 They are a very important and defining part of your day and an area you should absolutely have the most fun with!
 I highly suggest color palettes & using day to day captivating photographs to inspire you to hand craft your dream wedding.
 I have included a few more wonderful inspiration photos below to hopefully stir your inner hue diva.
 If you have any questions, want further clarification, or suggestions, by all means, please ask!
-I’ll be responding to comments here or you can always reach me on Storyboard Wedding!